mikegeyser/sacred-heart-walking-tour/data/027/poi-027-card-007.md

   url: assets/images/points-of-interest/30.10.jpg
   reference: "Image: Rory Birkby Photography / Marist Archive"
 ---
 Physical Training (and Physical Education today) at Sacred Heart College contributed to the fitness and skill sets of those who entered sporting careers outside of school hours.
-Many alumni have gone onto represent South Africa in their own particular field.
-These sports include Judo, Golf, Billiards, Shooting, Body Building, Equestrian Eventing, Weightlifting, Wrestling, Gymnastics and Softball.
+Many alumni have gone on to represent South Africa in their own particular field.
+These sports include Judo, golf, billiards, shooting, body building, equestrian eventing, weightlifting, wrestling, gymnastics and softball.